 \section{Abstract}

 We present complete results for the hadronic vacuum polarization (HVP) contribution to the muon anomalous magnetic moment $a_\mu$ in the short- and intermediate-distance window regions, which account for roughly 10\% and 35\% of the total HVP contribution to $a_\mu$, respectively.
-In particular, we perform lattice-QCD calculations for the isospin-symmetric connected and disconnected contributions, as well as corrections due to strong isospin-breaking.
+In particular, we perform lattice-QCD calculations for the isospin-symmetric connected and disconnected contributions, as well as corrections due to strong-isospin breaking.
 For the short-distance window observables, we investigate the so-called log-enhancement effects as well as the significant oscillations associated with staggered quarks in this region.
-For the dominant, isospin-symmetric light-quark connected contribution, we obtain $\amuLSDRes$ and $\amuLWRes$.
-We use Bayesian model averaging combined with a global bootstrap to fully estimate the covariance matrix between the individual contributions.
-Our determinations of the complete window contributions are $\amuSDRes$ and $\amuWRes$.
+For the dominant, isospin-symmetric light-quark connected contribution, we obtain $\amuLSDResABS$ and $\amuLWResABS$.
+We use Bayesian model averaging to fully estimate the covariance matrix between the individual contributions.
+Our determinations of the complete window contributions are $\amuSDResABS$ and $\amuWResABS$.
 This work is part of our ongoing effort to compute all contributions to HVP with an overall uncertainty at the few permille level.

 \allowdisplaybreaks